1802 Draped Bust Half Cent - 1802/0, Reverse of 1800

 Description

 The 1802 Draped Bust Half Cent - 1802/0, Reverse of 1800 is a cent produced at the Philadelphia Mint as part of the Draped Bust Half Cents 1800-1808 series.
-With a mintage of 20,266, this is a scarce issue.
-The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait, while the reverse displays a wreath enclosing HALF CENT.
-Designed by Robert Scot.
+With a mintage of 20,266, this is a scarce issue — the lower-mintage of the two mint variants.
+The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait and the reverse displays a wreath enclosing HALF CENT.
+A famous rarity — the 1802/0 overdate is believed to be the second rarest regular-issue U.S. coin by type after the 1793 Liberty Cap Cent.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $1.2K to $25K depending on grade and condition.
 Struck in copper, weighing 5.44 grams, 23.5 mm in diameter, with a plain edge.
 Cataloged as PCGS #1054.
-The Draped Bust Half Cent continued the denomination through the early Republic era.
-The 1802 is a famous rarity.
-The entire Draped Bust half cent series is scarce and collected primarily by type.

 External References